17 November 2013

 26th January 2011

-and Queries" column of The Guardian has some discussion as to
+and Queries" column of The Guardian has some discussion as

-well known bear from Peru emigrated to the northern hemisphere!
+another well known bear from Peru emigrated to the northern hemisphere!

 2nd December 2010